dieremy/Philosophers/README.md

 Utilization of multiprocessor architecture.
 Benefits of multithreading can be greatly increased in a multiprocessor architecture, where threads may be running in parallel on different processors.
 A single-threaded process can only run on one CPU, no matter how many are available.
 Multithreading on a multi-CPU machine increases concurrency.

+# - Mutex -

+A mutex is a MUTually EXclusive flag.
+Acts as a gate keeper to a section of code allowing one thread in and blocking access to all others.
+This ensures that the code being controlled will only be hit by a single thread at a time.
+Always remember to destroy the mutex when everything is done.